hatedabamboo/notes.hatedabamboo.me/docs/_posts/2023-12-24-servers-first-aid-kit.md

 show even more information.

 Internet is available, but external application still can't reach you?
-Check the firewall using `iptables -nvL` (if not using any Security Groups on AWS).
+Check the firewall using `iptables -nvL` (if you're not using any Security Groups on AWS, presumably).

 Want to see which ports are used by which processes? `ss -ntupl` will do this for you.
 As well as `netstat -tup`.